Supported platforms

 Objective-C Garbage Collection

-In macOS 10.5 up to 10.12 Objective-C optional Garbage Collection (GC) instead of retains counts for code that was explicitly compiled to support (or require) garbage collection.
+In macOS 10.5 up to 10.12 Objective-C optionally used Garbage Collection (GC) instead of retains counts for code that was explicitly compiled to support (or require) garbage collection.
 PyObjC does not support this feature.

 Note that this is different from Automatic Reference Counts (ARC), which is supported by PyObjC although PyObjC itself must be compiled with this feature disabled.